-Nevertheless, it is not enough to recover.
-Around 80 percent of respondents feel "sometimes", "rarely" or "not really" recovered after the break.
-This has one main reason: The interruption of working time is not perceived as relaxing, it does not help many to replenish the energy storage for the second half-time.
+However, it is not enough to relax.
+Around 80 percent of those questioned felt “sometimes”, “rather rarely” or “actually not” recovered after the break.
+There is one main reason for this: the interruption of working hours is not perceived as relaxing, it does not help many people to replenish the energy storage for the second half of the working day.

 However, it is even more violent: almost a quarter of the employees do without the lunch break.
 The workload is cited as the main reason.
 Here are breaks and rest periods required by law - even if many employers would like to notice.

 Do breaks bring recovery?

 Surprising: Nearly two-thirds of the respondents are non-executive employees, one quarter belong to the middle management, and only six percent are managers.

 Is it due to the break design, why many people do not consider the interruption of working hours as relaxing?
 Hardly likely.
 After all, most of the activities involved in the lunch break play a role in helping to recharge your batteries:

 Eating (31 percent), maintaining social contacts through conversations with colleagues (28 percent), and exercise by taking walks in the fresh air (23 percent).
 Activities which, on the other hand, are regarded as having little restorative activity, such as private errands, make surfing the Internet are barely executed by respondents.

 It is more natural that a break on the working day is not enough for many.
 After all, almost every second respondent expressed the wish for a second break.
 For almost half, however, there is only one break, namely the lunch break, even if a majority of the employees (90 percent) give breaks the grade “important” to “very important”.